-1. Policy statement and principles Child protection statement Policy principles 4 4 4

-Policy Aims 6

-2. Safeguarding Legislation and guidance Human Rights 7 7

-3. Roles and responsibilities 8

-The Designated Safeguarding Lead 8

-The Deputy Designated Safeguarding Lead 14

-The Governing body The Headteacher 14 16

-4. Good practice guidelines and staff code of conduct 16

-5. Abuse of position of trust 17

-6. Children who may be particularly vulnerable 18

-7. Children with special educational needs and disabilities or who have mental health needs 18

-8. Early Help and use of the Pathway to Change process 19

-9. Attendance 21

-10. Children Missing Education Non-standard transition point 21 22

-11. Children who run away or go missing from home or care 23

-12. Helping children to understand and recognise risk and identify available support 23

-13. Support for students, families and staff involved in a child protection issue 25

-14. Safeguarding concerns and allegations made about staff, including supply teachers, volunteers and contractors 25

-45 Low level concerns 26

-Complaints procedure 27

-Staff reporting concerns about a colleague or other adult who works with children (whistleblowing) 27

-17. Staff training 28

-18. Safer Recruitment 29

-19. Site security 31

-20. Behaviour management 31

-Searching Appropriate Adult 32 32

-21. Record Keeping 32

-22. Confidentiality and information sharing 33

-Extended school and off-site arrangements 35

-24. Photography and images 35

-25. 36

-Safeguarding students in online learning and communication between staff and ~~

-26. students Child Protection procedures 38 39
+1. Policy statement and principles Child protection statement Policy principles Policy Aims 4 4 4 6 2.
+Safeguarding Legislation and guidance 7 3.
+Human Rights Roles and responsibilities The Designated Safeguarding Lead The Deputy Designated Safeguarding Lead The Governing body The Headteacher 7 8 8 14 14 4.
+Good practice guidelines and staff code of conduct 16 5.
+Abuse of position of trust 17 6.
+Children who may be particularly vulnerable 18 7.
+Children with special educational needs and disabilities or who have mental health needs 18 8.
+Early Help and use of the Pathway to Change process 19 9.
+Attendance 21 10.
+Children who are absent from their education and Children Missing Education Non-standard transition point 21 22 11.
+Children who run away or go missing from home or care 23 12.
+Helping children to understand and recognise risk and identify available support 23 13.
+Support for students, families and staff involved in a child protection issue 25 14.
+Safeguarding concerns and allegations made about staff, including supply teachers, volunteers and contractors Low level concerns 25 26 15.
+Complaints procedure 27 16.
+Staff reporting concerns about a colleague or other adult who works with children (whistleblowing) 27 Staff training 28 18.
+Safer Recruitment Online searches 29 19.
+Site security Use of school or college premises for non-school/college activities 31 20.
+Behaviour management Searching Appropriate Adult 31 32 32 21.
+Record Keeping 32 22.
+Confidentiality and information sharing 33 23.
+Extended school and off-site arrangements 35 24.
+Photography and images 35 25.
+Online Safety Safeguarding students in online learning and communication between staff and 36 26. students Filtering and monitoring Child Protection procedures 38

-Recognising abuse Physical abuse 39
+Recognising abuse 39

+Physical abuse 40

 Emotional abuse 40

 Sexual abuse 40

 Neglect 40

 Indicators of abuse 41

 Impact of abuse 42

 Taking action 42

 If a member of staff or volunteer is concerned about a student's welfare 42

 If a student discloses to a member of staff or volunteer 42

 Notifying parents 44

 27. Making a Referral to Children's Social Care 44

 Statutory assessments 44

 Submitting child protection referrals 45

 Staff reporting directly to child protection agencies 45

 What will Children's Social Care do?
 46

-31. Bullying, child-on-child abuse and harmful sexual behaviour 46
+31. y 0, 46

 Child-on-child sexual violence and harassment 48

 Youth produced sexual imagery ('sexting') 54

-32. Serious violence 57
+Serious violence 57

-33. Contextual Safeguarding 57
+Contextual Safeguarding 57

 34. Child sexual exploitation CSE and child criminal exploitation CCE 57

 County Lines 60

 35. So-called 'honour based' abuse 60

 Female Genital Mutilation (FGM) 60

 Forced Marriage 61

-36. Protecting children from radicalisation and extremism 62
+Protecting children from radicalisation and extremism 62

 37. Children in care, were previously children in care or who have a social worker 63

 Children with a social worker 63

 Care leavers 64

-38. Private Fostering arrangements 64
+Private Fostering arrangements 64

 Related safeguarding portfolio policies 64

 Domestic Abuse 65

-Homelessness 66
+Homelessness Special Giracomatanasa 66

 42. Special Circumstances 66

 Work experience 66

-Children staying with host families 66

-Children and the court system 66
+Children staying with host families Children and the court system 66

-Children with family members in prison 67
+Children with family members in prison 66 67

-Local issues 67
+Local issues 67 67

+۸ ۵۰۰ pendices

-App pendices 68
+whb DETIGICES 68